duckietown/template-ros/README.md

 ### 3. Define dependencies

-List the dependencies in the files `dependencies-apt.txt` and `dependencies-py.txt` (apt packages and pip packages respectively).
+List the dependencies in the files `dependencies-apt.txt`, `dependencies-py.txt`, and `dependencies-py3.txt`.

 ### 4. Place your code

-Place your ROS packages in the directory `/packages` of your new repository.
+Place your code in the directory `/packages/` of your new repository.

-**NOTE:** Do not use absolute paths in your code, the code you place under `/packages` will be copied to a different location later.

-### 5. Setup the launchfile
+### 5. Setup launchers

-Change the file `launch.sh` in your repository to launch your code.
+The directory `/launchers` can contain as many launchers (launching scripts) as you want.
+A default launcher called `default.sh` must always be present.

+If you create an executable script (i.e., a file with a valid shebang statement) a launcher will be created for it.
+For example, the script file `/launchers/my-launcher.sh` will be available inside the Docker image as the binary `dt-launcher-my-launcher`.

+When launching a new container, you can simply provide `dt-launcher-my-launcher` as command.